 These are some of the factors that govern the design of plastic parts.
-These are: functional requirements including mechanical loading and UV stability; aesthetic requirements such as color, level of transparency, and tactile response; and economic considerations including cost of materials, labor, and capital equipment.
+These are functional requirements, including mechanical loading and UV stability; aesthetic requirements, such as color, level of transparency, and tactile response; and economic considerations, including the cost of materials, labor, and capital equipment.

-In the same manner as a successful football play, the successful design and production of plastic products requires extensive teamwork as well as a well-developed strategy.
+In the same manner, as a successful football play, the successful design and production of plastic products require extensive teamwork and a well-developed strategy.

 Plastic parts should be designed by an integrated team of various players, including conceptual designers, stylists, designers, materials suppliers, mold-makers, processing staff, finishers, and decorators.